ayush893singh/TypeFast.py/README.md

     print("Accuracy: Some mistakes were made")
 ```

-This condition checks whether the typed sentence matches the original sentence.
+This condition checks whether the typed sentence matches the original sentence

 ---
 # Formula Used

 ```python